 Blister on a hiker's foot

 Hiking is a great way to get some exercise and enjoy the outdoors, but it can also be tough on your feet if you’re not careful.
 Blisters can form from friction and heat, and they can be painful.
-If you get blisters while hiking, it could even ruin your hike.
+If you get blisters when hiking, it could even ruin your hike.

 1. Wear Well-Fitting, Comfortable Shoes That Are Broken In